|UNCTAD flagship course on Key Issues on the International Economic Agenda|

 "Paragraph 166" refers to paragraph 166 of the Bangkok Plan of Action adopted at the 10th UNCTAD Conference in Thailand, 2000.
 The mandate was renewed at the 11th, 12th and 13th Conferences in Sao Paolo, 2004, Ghana, 2008 and Doha 2012 respectively.
 More

-Between 2001 and 2016 UNCTAD successfully delivered over 33 regional and 2 general courses.
+Between 2001 and 2017 UNCTAD successfully delivered 38 regional and 2 general courses.

-The next short course for Geneva-based delegates will be in 08 September 2017.
+The next short course for Geneva-based delegates will be on the 23 March 2018.
+More here.